-The first way that you make your customer feel valued is by acknowledging her as soon as possible.
+The first way that you make your customer feel valued is by acknowledging her or him as soon as possible.
 So when someone enters your store or office, you need to look up from your computer, stop stocking shelves or whatever else you're doing as soon as possible.
 If your work involves being away from the floor, such as working in a stockroom or workshop area for part of the time, you need to have some system that alerts you when a customer enters so you can attend to her.

 Make eye contact, smile and say something such as, "Hello.
 How may I help you today?"
 Stop there.
 Allow the customer to respond and listen to what the customer may request.
 Do not assume you know what they are going to say before they say it.